qSkills™ AI Agent

 Agenda:

-• Where do the threats originate, who is affected?
+• Threat landscape 2026 - where do the threats come from, who is affected?
 Creation of an individual threat landscape

 • Vishing, smishing, call spoofing and role-playing exercises